pranavgnn/sf-lab/lab-5/README.md

 3. Inventory Turnover Ratio

 ### Step 1: Hypothesis
-H<sub>0</sub>: There is no statistically significant difference in the market capitalization of automobile companies listed on these two stock exchanges
+H<sub>0</sub>: The percentage spent on CSR activities does not have a statistically significant impact on the profitability (ROCE) of FMCG companies, after controlling for Total Asset Turnover, Inventory Turnover, and Interest Coverage Ratios.

-H<sub>1</sub>: There is a statistically significant difference in the market capitalization of automobile companies listed on these two stock exchanges
+H<sub>1</sub>: The percentage spent on CSR activities has a statistically significant impact on the profitability (ROCE) of FMCG companies, after controlling for Total Asset Turnover, Inventory Turnover, and Interest Coverage Ratios.

 ### Step 2: Regression Analysis
 Use **Linear Regression**.